 - People killed: The death toll hit 344 although there were still people missing.
 The majority of deaths in Zimbabwe came from landslides.

 - People injured: 200

 - People affected: 250,000

 - People affected: 868,895

-Foreign philanthropy has been very slow to respond but several local and international nongovernmental (NGOs) are on the ground providing services.
+Foreign philanthropy has been very slow to respond but several local and international nongovernmental organizations (NGOs) are on the ground providing services.
+On June 1, the United Nations Development Programme announced that international donors had committed $1.2 billion for recovery in Mozambique, following a two-day pledging conference.
+This is approximately half the estimated $3.2 billion total required following Cyclones Kenneth and Idai in Mozambique.
 The recording for CDP’s webinar Cyclone Idai: Responding to an International Crisis is available for anyone who would like to learn more.

 In all disasters, but particularly in international disasters, cash donations are recommended by disaster experts as they allow for on-the-ground agencies to direct funds to the greatest area of need, to support economic recovery and to ensure that donations management does not take away from disaster recovery needs.
 Immediate needs include direct cash support to organizations providing: